|

 I gulped, then asked, “Is this who you are hunting, girl?”

-She touched my hand, then curled up on the couch.
+She touched my hand, then curled up into a ball on the couch.

 Gene hopped from his seat and sat on the couch’s arm, curious to see the reveal.